 - Trade and investment as driving forces for growth and employment:

-The Commission notes that in the next 10 to 15 years, 90 per cent of global growth will take place outside Europe.
+The Commission notes that in the next 10 to 15 years, 90% of global growth will take place outside Europe.
 In order to benefit from this growth, the EU needs open markets.

 - New trade policy issues: A stronger focus on services, digital trade, raw materials, innovation and small and medium-sized enterprises (SMEs).